-Booran Reserve Glen Huntly is the long awaited play space in the City of Glen Eira.
-It cost a whopping $10.8 million and is billed as ‘Melbourne’s best playground’ and has won awards from the 2018 Victorian Landscape Architecture awards to Park of the Year 2018.
+Booran Reserve Glen Huntly is the $10.8 million play space in the City of Glen Eira.
+It has been billed as ‘Melbourne’s best playground’ and has won awards from the 2018 Victorian Landscape Architecture awards to Park of the Year 2018.

 The play space is certainly massive and provides stimulating and challenging environments for all ages and abilities.

 For older kids there is a HUGE 10m high double dome rope climbing net leading to a looong slide…

 In addition there is a giant bird’s nest swing, a Dutch Disc spinner, in ground trampolines and a super mouse wheel.

 An oversized concrete water pipe tunnel provides a sheltered hiding place as well as a sharp drop for daring jumpers.

 Artistic features include murals and indigenous elements plus lots of giant frog sculptures.

 During hot weather the kids will enjoy the water play elements, which reflect the site’s former use as a water reservoir.